gcc3/content-hub/public/projects/Plain Text Note.md

 You still need to take care of typo miss because it has its strict format.
 ...

-* Format rules
+* Note format

-1. Every note's named "X Not.txt", X is the topic.
+1. Every note's file name is "X Not.txt", X is the topic.
-2. Title with double underline, section title with underline.
+2. Title with double underline, section title with a underline.
 3. Title and section has 2 empty lines in between.
+4. Every note title will be `X Note`, X is the topic.
+5. The First section title will be `X`, X is the topic.
+It will define and briefly describe the topic.

-* `.` Folder
+* `.` Folders

-Folder name ends with `.` (`.images`, `.markdown`) stores note relative files.
+Folder name starts with `.` (like `.images`, `.markdown`) stores note relative files.
-Folders named `X Note` in `.` folder is for corresponding note.
+Folders named `X Note` in `.` folder is for a corresponding note.

 TOODs